 Origid Granularity

 As an opaque identifier, the origid claim does not convey any SP or customer information in and of itself barring the sharing of origid decoding lists among SPs (not currently envisioned).
-It may be used in the originating SP network logging and call detail records to aid local traceback searches, and a terminating SP may include the value in traceback requests to help it determine a relationship between multiple calls from the same originating SP.
-The origid may also be used to signal traffic that can be correlated by terminating SP analysis functions.
+It may be used in the originating SP network logging and call detail records to aid local traceback searches, and a terminating SP may include the value in traceback requests to support originating SP tracing of calls to a portion of the originating network, to a customer, and/or to a UNI or NNI.
+The origid may also be used to signal traffic that can be correlated by terminating SP analytics, and therefore the value should be a persistent and/or permanent value to allow such remote correlation over time to expose common sources of traffic.

-For the originating SPs own purposes, the aggregation of calls by origid at any granularity (e.g., access or core network instance, region, customer, peer node, etc.) could be sufficient to support location of the origination source within its own network, for instance in response to a traceback request.
+For the originating SP’s own purposes, the aggregation of calls by origid at any granularity (e.g., access or core network instance, region, customer, peer node, etc.) could be sufficient to support location of the origination source within its own network, for instance in response to a traceback request.
 However, for the terminating SP it may be useful to receive origids populated at one of the finer levels of granularity (customer/SP or peer node) for reputation scoring and traffic-source disambiguation purposes.
 This is particularly the case where there is not a one-to-one correspondence between the individual calling TNs and the traffic source and/or the originating SP does not exercise control over the TN marking so that the TN itself is not a unique and unambiguous indication of the source of the call.
 Therefore, the calling scenarios where it might be appropriate to mark calls with a network- or network-component-level of granularity are those where the access and/or core network exercise control over the customer UAs and/or the TNs marked on the call, and particularly when a given UA is associated with only one or a small number of TNs so that an origid at the customer granularity does not add information (assuming the terminating SP has some way of recognizing this is the case).
 For calling sources where the originating SP network itself does not exercise control over the calling TNs and a given customer or SP interface presents many calling TNs, then origid at the customer or peer SP granularity or finer is important for the terminating SP to recognize calls attributable to a given source, despite being marked with different TNs.
 This is likely the case for calls received at an NNI and also for calls received at a UNI from a reseller, VASP, or any enterprise calling source serving more than a few individuals.